 Activating the domain cannot be undone.
 You can withdraw the request before activation, but not after you've activated it.

 As a System Administrator, you can change the identity type for the users in your organization.
-For example, if you created users on the Enterprise Dashboard using Adobe IDs, you can change these to Enterprise IDs or Federated IDs.
+For example, if you created users on the Admin Console using Adobe IDs, you can change these to Enterprise IDs or Federated IDs.
 For details on Enterprise IDs or Federated IDs, see the Adobe-supported identity types section, in this document.

 Ensure that you specify the correct country code for the users.
 This code must match the country in which their assets are located.